omaimajameel11/CODSOFT-TASKS/README.md

 Create a simple recommendation system that suggests items to users based on their preferences.
 You can use techniques like collaborative filtering or content-based filtering to recommend movies, books, or products to users.

+Feel free to browse the code, datasets, and documentation given by each project.
+Your input and insights are much appreciated as I work to improve and broaden my skills in the changing field of data science.
+Happy coding!